dinovski/iPipet/README.md

-ipipet.teamerlich.org is no longer maintained.
+ipipet.teamerlich.org is no longer maintained

+The app is currently available at ipipet.com

-Run the flask app locally:
+The flask app can be run locally:
 ```
 git clone https://github.com/dinovski/iPipet.git
 cd iPipet